13 States Sign On to IRS Direct File Pilot Program

 California, New York, Massachusetts, and Arizona have agreed to participate in the IRS’ Direct File pilot program.
 (Taxpayers participating in the pilot would essentially export their data to a companion tool allowing them to file their state returns.)

 Despite not having a personal state income tax, Washington has opted to participate in the pilot by integrating its Working Families Tax Credit application.
-Taxpayers in other states with no income tax may also be eligible to participate in the Direct File pilot.
-That is because Alaska, Florida, New Hampshire, Nevada, South Dakota, Tennessee, Texas, and Wyoming have signed on to the program.
+Eligible taxpayers in the following states would also qualify to participate in the program.

 Different from IRS Free File